nautobot/nautobot-app-golden-config/docs/installation.md

 | per_feature_width | 13 | 13 | The width in inches that the overview table can be. |
 | per_feature_height | 4 | 4 | The height in inches that the overview table can be. |

-> Note: Over time the intention is to make the compliance report more dynamic, but for now allow users to configure the `per_*` configs in a way that fits best for them.
+> Note: Over time the compliance report will become more dynamic, but for now allow users to configure the `per_*` configs in a way that fits best for them.

 > Note: Review [`nautobot_plugin_nornir`](https://pypi.org/project/nautobot-plugin-nornir/) for Nornir and dispatcher configuration options.